Data Processing Agreement

 - Swarmia shall notify the Customer of Personal Data Breaches without undue delay after Swarmia has become aware of the Personal Data Breach and take reasonable steps to mitigate any damage resulting from such.
 The notification shall contain at least the information required by the Data Protection Regulation.
 If it is not possible to provide the information at the same time, the information may be provided in phases.
 Swarmia shall document Personal Data Breaches and provide the documentation to the Customer upon request.

-- Swarmia shall, upon the Customer's request and the Customer's sole cost and expense, to a reasonable extent assist the Customer, for example by means of appropriate technical and organizational measures, in carrying out the requests of Data Subjects and supervisory authorities and carrying out Data Protection Impact Assessment when required by the Data Protection Regulation.
+- Swarmia shall, upon the Customer's request, to a reasonable extent assist the Customer, for example by means of appropriate technical and organizational measures, in carrying out the requests of Data Subjects and supervisory authorities and carrying out Data Protection Impact Assessment when required by the Data Protection Regulation.
 The Customer shall reimburse Swarmia reasonable costs and expenses incurred from such assistance.

 - Swarmia shall to a reasonable extent assist the Customer in demonstrating compliance with the Data Protection Regulation, and for such purposes, make available to the Customer all information available to Swarmia reasonably required and necessary for the Customer to demonstrate its compliance.